-Туре Current rules Proposed rules INTO water source Permitted, up to volumetric limit of 929ML, subject to assessment.
-Not permitted into off-river pools No change WITHIN water source Permitted subject to assessment Not permitted into off-river pools No change Protection for wetlands N/A Not permitted into or within 3 km upstream of a Ramsar wetland.
+Туре Current rules Proposed rules INTO water source No net gain.
+This means trade must occur out of the water source before the equivalent or less can be traded back in.
+No change WITHIN water source Permitted subject to assessment No change Protection for wetlands N/A Not permitted into or within 3 km upstream of a Ramsar wetland.
 Not permitted into wetlands identified in the WSP Prescribed Wetlands Map.
 Trade between licences within the same WSP prescribed wetland is permitted.